Search Box Blue Star

 Then please READ this!

-Too many people that buy baby chicks also pick up a bag of TOXIC wood shavings (really it is!)
-The wood shavings have toxic poisons in the wood.
+Too many people that buy baby chicks also pick up a bag of TOXIC wood shavings, or other types too, to put in the brooder (really it is toxic!)
+The wood shavings have toxic poisons in the wood from pesticides sprayed by the lumber mills.
 Chicks that eat small pieces of wood can DIE.
-Some chick owners can use magazines or news paper. (ink and chemicals are not good for chicks either......Or other pet shavings are recycled and bleached rags or paper particles.
+Some chick owners can use magazines or newspapers.
+Ink and chemicals are not good for chicks either......Or other pet shavings are recycled and bleached rags or paper particles.

-Baby chicks need: sunlight, dirt, or garden soil, green clover or grass and some type of organic matter (decayed garden compost or manure) in order to establish a natural immunity to bad bacteria.
-A chickens gut system NEEDS balanced good bacteria!
+(After 8 weeks old!)
+Baby chicks need sunlight, dirt, or garden soil, green clover or grass, and some type of organic matter (decayed garden compost or manure) in order to establish a natural immunity to bad bacteria.
+A chicken's gut system NEEDS balanced good bacteria!

 DO NOT BUY BAGS OF COMPOST AT GARDEN CENTERS THEY CONTAIN BUG SPRAY!

 To all new chicken owners: Baby chicks also need SUNLIGHT!
-You can keep chicks on a dark shelf in the barn or in your bathroom... but chicks that are 'eggsposed" to a bit of early morning or late afternoon sunlight with proper bedding and grass, dirt soil will be much healthier than the chicks grown in storage tubs on a dark shelf in your laundry room with toxic wood shavings and using a light bulb!
+You can keep chicks on a dark shelf, in a plastic tub in your barn, or in your bathroom... but chicks that are 'eggsposed" to a bit of early morning or late afternoon sunlight (in a wire floor birdcage under 8 weeks old!) and chicks older than 8 weeks with proper bedding and grass, dirt soil will be much healthier than the chicks grown in storage tubs on a dark shelf in your laundry room with toxic wood shavings and using a light bulb!

 I won't use "fowl" language here....